pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`astar_pathfinding`

-This code demonstrates the usage of the A* pathfinding algorithm in a game using the Arcade library in Python.
-A* (A-Star) is a popular pathfinding algorithm used to find the shortest path between two points on a grid while avoiding obstacles.
-In this example, the algorithm calculates a path for an enemy sprite to reach the player sprite, considering walls as barriers.
-The concept is particularly useful for implementing intelligent movement behaviors in games, such as enemy AI or pathfinding for player characters.
+This example demonstrates the A-Star pathfinding algorithm in a simple game using the Arcade library in Python.
+A-Star is a popular pathfinding algorithm often used in games to find the shortest path between two points while avoiding obstacles.
+In this game, there is a player character, walls, and an enemy.
+The player can move using arrow keys, and the enemy uses the A-Star algorithm to calculate the shortest path to the player while avoiding the walls.
+The game screen scrolls to keep the player in view, and when the player moves, the enemy updates its path.
+The example also illustrates the use of the PhysicsEngineSimple for basic collision detection with the walls and setting up the game window, sprites, and their rendering.

 asteroid_smasher.py
 -------------------